Esqarrouth/Cool-Quotes/README.md

 There is no good and evil, there is only power, and those too weak to seek it.|Lord Voldemort The thing about smart mother fuckers is that sometimes, they sound like crazy mother fuckers to stupid mother fuckers.|Walking Dead
 Nobody exists on purpose.
 Nobody belongs anywhere.
 Everybody's going to die.
-Come watch TV?|Morty
+Come watch TV?|Morty The thing about a battle plan is, it only works if soldiers follow orders.|Dominic

 #Friends Quotes